 You can read all our policy documents, along with other supporting documents and stakeholders' responses to our consultation proposals.

 Some people have expressed concern about EMF exposure from new 5G services.
 We have provided a short summary of what 5G is and how it works.
 Ofcom and the UK Government have also collaborated on a more detailed guide to 5G and EMF.

-If your licence is in a licence class which authorises transmit powers above 10 Watts EIRP (or 6.1 Watts ERP), we our proposing to vary it to include this new EMF condition.
+If your licence is in a licence class which authorises transmit powers above 10 Watts EIRP (or 6.1 Watts ERP), it has now been varied to include the new EMF licence condition.
 However, if your individual licence does not currently allow you to transmit at powers above 10 Watts EIRP (or 6.1 Watts ERP), you will not need to take any action to demonstrate compliance with this condition.